7 Key Components of Channel Partner Onboarding

 While SaaS companies do their best to select partners when working on long-term collaborations, there are a few pitfalls that they end up in while onboarding them.
 Here are the most common ones:

-• Complete context sharing - When onboarding a partner, it becomes difficult for businesses to share the complete context of the product/ service.
-Unless they have well built and shareable documentation, a lot of context can get lost in conversations on emails, meetings and other channels.
+When onboarding a partner, it becomes difficult for businesses to share the complete context of the product/ service.
+Unless they have well-built and shareable documentation, much context can get lost in conversations on emails, meetings, and other channels.

-• Managing exchange of data - As a partner starts to work on reaching out to prospects, it also becomes tougher managing the exchange of data with the SaaS company.
-From the outreach, conversations, sales funnel stage, apprehensions, lead details and more, a lot can be lost if there isn’t a well-integrated CRM with the partner management platform.
+As a partner starts to work on reaching out to prospects, it also becomes more challenging to manage the exchange of data with the SaaS company.
+From the outreach, conversations, sales funnel stage, apprehensions, lead details, and more, a lot can be lost if there isn’t a well-integrated CRM with the partner management platform.

-• Mapping customer success - Since the front-facing party is the partner, most vendors lose sight of the success of a customer.
-This results in losing opportunities to upsell and cross-sell products/ services based on their objectives and goals.
-And that can impact how sticky the product/ service remains.
+Since the front-facing party is the partner, most vendors must catch up on a customer's success.
+This results in losing opportunities to upsell and cross-sell products/services based on their objectives and goals.
+And that can impact how sticky the product/service remains.

-• Monitoring impact - Taking the above into consideration, this also makes it harder for partners and vendors to both monitor impact.
-This can be the impact on the end-client, or the impact a partner has on the vendor’s business growth.
+Considering the above, this also makes monitoring impact harder for partners and vendors.
+This can be the impact on the end client or the effect a partner has on the vendor’s business growth.

-• Optimizing the sales funnel - With broken visibility on the relationship between the partner and the end-client/ customer, it becomes harder for vendors to optimize the sales funnel.
+With broken visibility on the relationship between the partner and the end client/ customer, it becomes harder for vendors to optimize the sales funnel.

 The role of technology in channel partner onboarding

-So far businesses have been relying on manual conversations to manage licenses, permits, commissions and the overall relationship with their channel partners.
-The amount of manual effort is usually what led to data and revenue slipping through the cracks.
+So far, businesses have relied on manual conversations to manage licenses, permits, commissions, and the overall relationship with their channel partners.
+The amount of manual effort is usually what leads to data and revenue slipping through the cracks.
 But technology is changing that!

-Platforms like Zomentum are helping businesses establish stronger channel partners by consolidating all key functions of the relationship in one place.
+Platforms like Zomentum are helping businesses establish more vital channel partners by consolidating all critical functions of the relationship in one place.

-Right from managing vendor licenses to being able to keep a close watch on sales pipelines to enable partners to close more deals, Zomentum offers it all.
-This helps ensure success at all touchpoints and for all the parties involved, keeps data secure and makes it possible to scale relationships with transparency.
+From managing vendor licenses to keeping a close watch on sales pipelines to enable partners to close more deals, Zomentum offers it.
+This helps ensure success at all touchpoints and for all the parties involved, keeps data secure, and makes it possible to scale relationships with transparency.

 7 Key Components of Partner Onboarding